 Computer Science at Murray Edwards College

-We welcome around three undergraduate students in Computer Science each year.
-Within the College as a whole this means we typically have around nine undergraduate students and three postgraduate students.
-Murray Edwards is conveniently situated a short walk from the Department of Computer Science and Technology, which is on the West Cambridge site.
+We typically welcome four or five undergraduate students in Computer Science each year.
+Murray Edwards is conveniently situated just a short walk from the Department of Computer Science and Technology, which is on the West Cambridge site.

 Typical offer